andrestoga/IntroRoboticsFinalProject/README.md

 ### How to run

-Execute this commands in order.
+Execute following commands in order.
 If you have the simulator, the robot model and the particle filter set and running, you can skip to step 6.

 * 1 Run ros master
 ```